Government employees and contractors may request a discount code by emailing firstname.lastname@example.org from a verified government email address.

 - Winning the Cyber War with Structured Software Assurance - Robert Martin, Senior Principal Engineer, MITRE

-- Putting an End to Technical Debt - Dr. Bill Curtis, SVP & Chief Scientist, CAST & Executive Director, Consortium for IT Software Quality (CISQ)
+- Putting an End to Technical Debt - Dr. Bill Curtis, SVP & Chief Scientist, CAST & Executive Director, Consortium for Information & Software Quality (CISQ)

 - Knowledge Discovery for Cyber Assurance - Nick Mansourov, PHD, CTO, KDM Analytics